Timing, Fundamentals, and Diversification of Avadel Pharmaceuticals plc (AVDL) - The Dwinnex

-Avadel Pharmaceuticals plc (NASDAQ: AVDL) closed the day trading at $5.73 down -7.88% from the previous closing price of $6.22.
-In other words, the price has decreased by -$0.49 from its previous closing price.
-On the day, 818757 shares were traded.
-AVDL stock price reached its highest trading level at $6.45 during the session, while it also had its lowest trading level at $5.64.
+Avadel Pharmaceuticals plc (NASDAQ: AVDL) closed the day trading at $7.97 up 28.55% from the previous closing price of $6.20.
+In other words, the price has increased by $+1.77 from its previous closing price.
+On the day, 2392433 shares were traded.
+AVDL stock price reached its highest trading level at $8.11 during the session, while it also had its lowest trading level at $6.43.

 Top 5 Cheap Stocks to Own Right Now